Hiking is one of the most favored exercises for outdoor lovers.

 Strong abdominal muscles provide strength in the core region and better support your core.

 These muscles help you keep the correct upright posture and help support any weight you put on the back.
-Hiking requires balance and proper posture- which in turns help strengthen your abdominal muscles
+Hiking requires balance and proper posture- which in turn helps strengthen your abdominal muscles

 Abs: Abs solely function to assist the torso in bending forward or the flexibility of the spine.
 They are a small fraction of the large group of core muscles.